Dan Kloeffler

-Daniel L. Kloeffler (born January 1, 1976) is an American television journalist.
-Since 2010, he has been an anchor of ABC News Now, a cable-news channel of the ABC broadcasting network.
+Daniel L. Kloeffler (born January 1, 1976) is an American media consultant and television journalist.
+In 2010, he became anchor of ABC News Now, a cable-news channel of the ABC broadcasting network.

 Early life

 Kloeffler graduated from Algonac High School in Algonac, Michigan, in 1994.
 He graduated from the University of New Hampshire in Durham, New Hampshire, in 1999.

 Career

 He worked at WSTM-TV – an NBC-affiliated television station in Syracuse, New York – prior to joining MSNBC, a cable-news channel.
 While at MSNBC, he anchored overnight MSNBC Now news updates as well as MSNBC's First Look and broadcast network NBC's Early Today, both early-morning news programs; Kloeffler left MSNBC in 2009.

-In 2010, he became a freelance anchor and correspondent for ABC News, where he anchors on its ABC News Now channel.
+In 2010, he became a freelance anchor and correspondent for ABC News, anchoring its ABC News Now channel.

+Kloeffler later founded The Salt Standard, which provides communication and media training for individuals and organizations.

+Personal life

+Kloeffler came out as gay live during a broadcast on October 17th, 2011.